ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 the HTTP/3 SETTINGS_H3_DATAGRAM setting, it "sticks out".
 In other words, probing clients can learn whether a server supports HTTP Datagrams over QUIC DATAGRAM frames.
-As some servers might wish to obfuscate the fact that they offer application services that use HTTP datagrams, it's best for all implementations that support this feature to always send this setting, see
+As some servers might wish to obfuscate the fact that they offer application services that use HTTP Datagrams, it's best for all implementations that support this feature to always send this setting, see
 {{setting}}.